To visit Costa Rica’s Osa Peninsula is to immerse yourself in nature.

 Best Osa Peninsula activities

-If your ideal vacation involves luxury resorts and a mixed drink at the beach, the Osa Peninsula might not be for you (but check out our 7-day and 10-day vacation itinerary ideas instead).
+If your ideal vacation involves luxury resorts and a mixed drink at the beach, the Osa Peninsula might not be for you.
+Check out our Costa Rica itineraries for more ideas.

 But if you’re willing to sweat and are an avid explorer who loves adventure, Costa Rica’s Osa Peninsula can be a once-in-a-lifetime experience.

 Corcovado National Park has five different sectors and dozens of miles of hiking trails which are excellent for spotting wildlife in Costa Rica.

 Due to the park’s massive size, visitors are required to enter Corcovado National Park with a certified guide.
 They are experts at finding wildlife as you walk.